 - Spares Kit – e.g spare skin, ski pole

 - Phone Numbers For Rescue & huts, weather, taxis, tourist info etc

-- Earplugs for noisy huts!
+- Earplugs – essential for noisy hut dormitories

 - Reciprocal Rights Hut Card – Alpine Club / CAF / BMC / Austrian Alpine Club

-- Camera think about making your camera highly accessible whilst skiing / skinning as once in your pack you may not want to get it our and team member may not want to wait for you to do so!
+- Camera – think about making your camera highly accessible whilst skiing / skinning as once in your pack you may not want to get it our and team member may not want to wait for you to do so!

 We are often asked by people what they should wear in the hut.
 It’s a good question as you don’t want to carry many or any extra clothes with you if they are not required.
 In the winter you will probably end up wearing your base layer thermals (top & bottom) or you can carry a lightweight pair of loose trousers to wear around the hut in the afternoons/evenings.
 Your base layer top is what you will probably wear on your top half or you can carry a t-shirt to wear in the hut that can double to sleep in.

 We suggest you bring with you or buy before leaving snack food that you can take out on the mountain with you each day.
 Things like cereal bars, dried fruit and nuts, chocolate, sugary sweets or your favorite hill snacks.
 When you’re staying overnight in huts its best to take supplies for the days you are away.
 Huts do sell food (but it’s expensive) and you can usually get a packed lunch of some form each day.